owncloud-archive/documentation/README.rst

 Windows
 ^^^^^^^

-Running ``setup.cmd`` will install Python 2.7 and install all dependencies.
+Running ``./bin/windows/setup.cmd`` will install Python 2.7 and install all dependencies.
 Enter any manual and clicking the "Build HTML" shortcut will create a HTML build.
 Likewise, "Build PDF" will build the PDF using the more lightweight, but feature-incomplete RST2PDF tool.
 The results are in ``_build/html`` and